tinyos/tinyos-main/apps/tests/TestLPL/README.txt

   env CFLAGS="-I%T/chips/cc2420_lpl -DLOW_POWER_LISTENING" make <platform>

 This application blinks LED 0 every time it sends a message, and toggles LED 1 every time it receives a message.
+If this application is working correctly (see caveat about timing below), you should see both nodes toggling LED 1.

-It's low-power-listening settings are as follows (repeating every 256s):
+Its low-power-listening settings are as follows (repeating every 256s):

 0-32s:     receive: fully on
            send: every second, to fully on listener